-EDCE 7700A: must be taken during the first semester of enrollment in program coursework.
+EDCE 7700A: must be taken during the first semester of enrollment in

-EDČE 7600A: must be taken in conjunction with Drama in Education.
-EDCE 7601A: must be taken in conjunction with EDCE 2900I.
+EDCE 7601A: must be taken in conjunction with EDCE 2900l

-Choose One Applied Theatre Course
+Choose One Applied Theatre Course:

-choose one Applica Theatre coolse

 EDCE 7500F Special Topics in Educational 1

 Theatre

 EDCE 4600C Applied Theatre 3

 EDCE 7600F Conflict Resolution Through Theatre

 EDCE 7900A Devising Theatre K-12 3

 EDCE 4100F Dvlpng Art Crrclm Ntrd Sttngs 3

+Choose One Huma in Development and Learning Course:

-Choose One Huma n Development and Learning Course
+Choose One Huma EDUC 7200A n Development and Learning Course: Psychology of Learning and Teaching 3

+3

-EDUC 7200A Psychology of Learning and Teaching 3
+EDUC 7200A Psychology of Learning and Teaching 3 3 3

-EDUC 7300A Child Development 3
+EDUC 7200A EDUC 7300A Psychology of Learning and Teaching Child Development 3

-EDUC 7500A Adolescent Learning and 3

-Development

-EDUC 2100K Devlp Adj Early Ch 3

-Choose One Disabilities Course
+Choose One Disabilities Course:

-EDCE 4500K Inclusive Practices for the Arts 3

-SPED 5000K Introduction to Inclusive Education 3
+EDCE 4500K Inclusive Practices for the Arts Introduction to Inclusive Education 3 SPED 5000K Subtotal: 37-46 introduction to inclusive Education 3 Jubiulai.
+3/-40

-Subtotal: 37-46

-Initial Certification Program for Candidates Certified in Another Area
+Initial Certification in Theater for Graduate Students Certified in Another Area

-This program is for graduate students who hold initial teacher certification in a subject area other than Theatre.
+For graduate students who hold initial teacher certification in a subject area other than Theatre.
 This sequence of courses will lead to professional certification in the area of their initial certification, and initial certification in Theatre.
+These students are exempt from the Generalized Pedagogical Core.
+They are required to hold 30 credits in Theatre or equivalent course of study.